 Pain in the joints

-The more weight you have the more pressure your joints will experience.
-All that pressure causes pains and aches.
+The more weight you have, the more pressure your joints will experience.
+All that pressure causes pains and aches for many people.

 Not only does excess weight put pressure on the joints, but the organs as well.

-This increased pressure on organs makes an individual more fatigued.
+This increased pressure on the organs can make an individual feel a lot more fatigued.

 If you are struggling to tie your shoes or walk up flights of stairs, you may be obese.